DSP Basics: Fast Fourier Transform (FFT)

 xlim = (0, 400))

-We observe two peaks at 91 Hz and 109 Hz.
-This is a spectral leakage phenomenon: the energy of the signal at 100 Hz has been captured by the main and side lobes (see DSP theory) of the window function on neighbouring samples of the frequency grid.
+We observe two peaks at frequencies of 91 Hz and 109 Hz.
+This is the phenomenon of spectral leakage: the energy of the signal at 100 Hz was captured by the main and side lobes (see DSP theory) of the window function on neighboring samples of the frequency grid.

-Zero padding in FFT is a technique that involves padding the original signal with zeros to the desired length before performing the FFT.
-Adding zeros increases the number of FFT points, reducing the pitch of the frequency grid and making the spectrum visually smoother.
-But it does not add new information about the signal - it simply interpolates the existing spectrum.
+Zero padding in FFT is a technique that involves adding zeros to the original signal to the desired length before performing the FFT.
+Adding zeros increases the number of FFT points, reducing the frequency grid pitch and making the spectrum visually smoother.
+But this does not add new information about the signal — it just interpolates the existing spectrum.

 winsize = 2000;